imvamsi/dating-app/README.md

-##dating-app-code.zip
+dating-app-code.zip

-download the code as a zipped version
+-download the code as a zipped version

-##Install Node Modules
+Install Node Modules

-go to the specified folder where the file has been downloaded i.e., cd dating-app-code
+-go to the specified folder where the file has been downloaded i.e., cd dating-app-code

-Unzip the code
+-Unzip the code

-##npm i
+npm i

-Install the node modules using npm i
+-Install the node modules using npm i

-##npm start
+npm start

-once the node modules are installed, start the project using npm start, You'll be automatically redirected to localhost:3000
+-once the node modules are installed, start the project using npm start, You'll be automatically redirected to localhost:3000

 commands to be run in order once you get into the folder from the terminal